Kirill-Vine/RUCafe_iOS/README.md

 # RUCafe_iOS
-RU Cafe project created for iOS using Swift and Xcode In this project, I am developing an iOS application for a cafe that sells donuts and coffee.
-This is a clone of the Android app that I made earlier that can be found here https://github.com/Kirill-Vine/RUCafe/tree/master The application supports 2 types of users: the customer and the store owner.
+RU Cafe project created for iOS using Swift and Xcode In this project, I developed an iOS application for a cafe that sells donuts and coffee.
+This is a clone of the Android app that I made earlier with some improvements to the UI.
+Original Android app can be found here https://github.com/Kirill-Vine/RUCafe/tree/master The application supports 2 types of users: the customer and the store owner.
 The app allows customer users to select up to 5 different flavors for the coffee, 4 different sizes, and up to 5 cups of a particular size and flavor and add to the cart.
 Each configuration affects